Turkey PM says aims to develop relations with Syria, Iraq

 Turkey last month announced the restoration of diplomatic ties with Israel after a six-year rupture and expressed regret to Russia over the downing of a warplane, seeking to mend strained alliances.
 Officials have insisted those moves do not mark a broader foreign policy shift for Ankara.

-"Of course Turkey wants to normalise ties with Syria, but there is no change in Turkey's policy regarding Syria with Assad."
+"Of course Turkey wants to normalize ties with Syria, but there is no change in Turkey's policy regarding Syria with Assad."

 (Additional reporting by Can Sezer and Ece Toksabay; Writing by David Dolan; Editing by Nick Tattersall and John Stonestreet)